The compression body graph has infinite diameter: Loxodromics

 The following corollary implies that every subgroup in the Johnson filtration contains an element which acts loxodromically on $\calH$.

-\begin{corollary} Let $X$ be a $\delta$-hyperbolic space, and let $\calY$ be a collection of uniformly quasiconvex sets, such that the electrification $X_\calY$ has infinite diameter.
-Let $G$ be a group which acts on $X$ by isometries, which contains an element which acts loxodromically on $X_\calY$, and let $H$ be a normal subgroup of $G$, which contains an element which acts loxodromically on $X$.
+\begin{corollary} Let $X$ be a $\delta$-hyperbolic space, and let $\calY$ be a collection of uniformly quasi-convex sets, such that the electrification $X_\calY$ has infinite diameter.
+Let $G$ be a group which acts on $X$ by isometries, and which contains an element which acts loxodromically on $X_\calY$.
+Let $H$ be a normal subgroup of $G$, which contains an element which acts loxodromically on $X$.
 Then $H$ contains an element which acts loxodromic on $X_\calY$. \end{corollary}

 We will use the following property of independent loxodromics.